Pamela A. Ayres, President

 Patricia Karle, MT-BC, Director Of Therapeutic Services

-She holds a Bachelor of Arts degree in Music with a concentration in Music Therapy from Mount St. Joseph University in Cincinnati.
-She also holds an AAS (associate of applied science) degree in Manual Communications and Deaf Studies from Sinclair College and provides sign interpretation at Rejoicing Spirits services offered at First Presbyterian Church Birmingham.
+She holds a BA in Music with a concentration in Music Therapy from Mount St. Joseph University in Cincinnati, Ohio.
+She also holds an ASA in Manual Communications and Deaf Studies from Sinclair Community College in Dayton, Ohio.

 Renae Murphy, MT-BC, Director Of Volunteers